hetznercloud/terraform-provider-hcloud/website/docs/r/floating_ip.html.md

+---
+layout: "hcloud"
+page_title: "Hetzner Cloud: hcloud_floating_ip"
+sidebar_current: "docs-hcloud-resource-floating-ip"
+description: |-
+  Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Servers.
+---

 # hcloud_floating_ip

 Provides a Hetzner Cloud Floating IP to represent a publicly-accessible static IP addresses that can be mapped to one of your Servers.